-Student's Name: Title of Project:
+Student's Name: Title e of Project:

-Adult Sponsor.
-Contact Phone/Email:
+Adult Sponsor: Con tact Phone/Email:

-I have submitted my Research Plan privacy issues, informed consent pressures I have attached any surveys or ques I have attached an informed consent collaboration with the Adult Sponsor/Designated Supervisor/Qualified Scientist: which addresses research methodology, participant recruitment, confidentiality and ocedures and a risk and benefit analysis for the human participants. tionnaires I will be using in my project. t that I would use if required by the IRB. with a Qualified Scientist?
+I have submitted my Research Pla privacy issues, informed consent I have attached any surveys or qu I have attached an informed cons Yes an which addresses re procedures and a risk estionnaires I will be u ent that I would use if ng with a Qualified Sci required by the IRB.

-Name: Degree:
+Name: Deg ree:

-Email Address/Phone Number:
+Email Address/Phone Number.

-Experience/Training as it relates to this project:
+Experience/Training as it relates to the iis project:

-ITEMS IN THIS BOX MUST BE COMPLETED TO BE VALID
+ITEMS IN THIS BOX MUST BE COMPLETE D TO BE VALID

-Check one of the following: Research project requires revisions a requested revisions.
-Research project is Approved with th Risk Level (check one) : Qualified Scientist (QS) Required: Written Minor Assent required for minical Yes Written Parental Permission required for Minical Yes Written Informed Consent required for minical Yes nor participants: No Not applicable (No minors in this study) for minor subjects: No Not applicable (No minors in this study) or subjects 18 years or older.
-No Not applicable (No subjects 18 yrs or older in this study) or subjects 18 years or older. or of these individuals may be the adult sponsor, designated supervisor, qualified scientist or offlict of interest).
+requested revisions. s and is NOT approved the following condition Minimal Risk Yes minor participants: No red for minor subjects: d at this time.
+IRB will attach document indicating concerns and/or ons below: (All 5 must be answered) More than Minimal Risk No Not applicable (No minors in this study) Not applicable (No minors in this study)

+onflict of interest).
+None of may be the adult sponsor, designated supervisor, qualified scientist or re- of these individuals may personally oversee the student research project. ove IRB determinations.

-Medical or Mental Health Professional (a psycho physician's assistant, or registered nurse) ologist, psychiatrist, medical doctor, licensed social worker, licensed clinical professional counselor,
+Medical or Mental Health Professional (a psy- physician's assistant, or registered nurse) chologist, psychiatrist, m nedical doctor, licensed social worker, licensed clinical professional counselor,

 Printed Name Degree/Professional License

 Signature Date of Approval

 School Administrator

 Printed Name Degree

 Signature Date of Approval

-Educator (not involved with the proje ct)
+Educator (not involved with the pro vject)

 Printed Name Degree

-Signature Date of Approval
+Date of Approval